Glossary

 Phonetic matching

-Matching strings that sound alike but spell differently — "Cathryn" vs "Katherine", "Schmidt" vs "Schmitt".
+Matching strings that sound alike but spell differently: "Cathryn" vs "Katherine", "Schmidt" vs "Schmitt".
+Often used as a blocking signal, not a final scorer.

 PPRL(Privacy-Preserving Record Linkage)